About the Thesis Fair

 €1500 (large companies)

-If you do not wish to attend the event and instead only have your projects listed in the Project Marketplace, this is possible and it is free.
+If you do not wish to attend the event and instead only have your projects listed on the Project Marketplace, this is possible and it is free.
 Please note that these projects still need to be approved by the Thesis Coordinators in order to be listed.

-The Thesis Fair takes place on Tuesday, 15 October 2024.
+The Thesis Fair takes place on Friday, 17 October 2025.

-The registration fee is due on Tuesday, 8 October.
+The registration fee is due on Tuesday, 7 October.

 If you join us for the full day, a single registration fee covers your participation.
 However, if you prefer to attend only the morning session with our AI students or solely the afternoon session with other GSI students, please note that the fee remains unchanged.